hrushit18/mousecontrol/README.md

 # mousecontrol
-Run the above code with .py extension
+Run the above code after installing the mentioned libraries